Vejle: Arts and attractions

 In the arts, the most well-known personality from Vejle is composer Jacob Gade, who wrote the Tango Jalousie.
-Other artists include author Ulrik Gräs, priest and historial Anders Sørensen Vedel, author Karl Bjarnhof, poet Inger Christensen, artist Albert Bertelsen, and actress Bodil Jørgensen.
+Other artists include author Ulrik Gräs, priest and historial Anders Sørensen Vedel, poet Inger Christensen, artist Albert Bertelsen, and actress Bodil Jørgensen.

 In the early and mid-20th century, Vejle had several popular cultural destinations such as Trædballehus in the western part of town and the Munkebjerg Casino south of the fjord.

 Trædballehus, an inn and music venue, which burned down in 1954, got its big breakthrough in the mid-1930s when it was featured on Danish National Radio in connection with the opening of the old Little Belt Bridge.
 1933 Hotel Munkebjerg boasted Europe's longest wooden escalator, carrying guests from the fjord-side beach up to the hilltop casino.
 Munkebjerg still exists as a hotel, casino and conference centre.

 Vejle Mill, located on top of the cliff at Søndermarken, is a well-known landmark because of its visibility, and is often used as a symbol of the city.

 The Old Jail House in Vejle, which is connected to the Town Hall, was rebuilt in 1984 and received a prize for beautification.

-Development of new architecture, art and alternative town spaces throughout the 1990s has made the city an attraction.
-Vejle was the first city in Denmark, which had its own official architecture policy to set high standards for the urban development.

 Vejle's oldest extant building, St. Nicolai Church, was built in the mid-13th century.
 On display in the church is the Haraldskær bog woman, a body from the Iron Age that was preserved with its skin intact in a local peat bog.
 Another feature of the church are 23 spherical indentations on the north transept – legend says these are imprints of the skulls of executed robbers from the woods that surround Vejle.

 Among the city's cultural institutions is the renovated and expanded Vejle Museum of Art.
 The museum features the Wörzner collection with several COBRA works as well as works by Rembrandt.
 Today, Vejle Town Museum is located in the renovated Spinning Mill.

-The Socialists' former stronghold in Vejle, The Building, is today placed under glass in a new shopping center, Mary's, and houses restaurants, cafés and two venues for e.g. jazz concerts. Økolariet is a free edutainment center for both children and adults, focusing on technology, ecology, recycling, etc.
+The Socialists' former stronghold in Vejle, The Building, is today placed under glass in what used to be the shopping center "Mary's", and houses restaurants, cafés and two venues for e.g. jazz concerts. Økolariet is a free edutainment center for both children and adults, focusing on technology, ecology, recycling, etc.

 Vejle is situated close to several Jutland attractions such as the original Legoland and the Viking Age royal capital of Jelling.
 Jelling's archaeological artifacts are considered a UNESCO World Heritage Site, and include two 10th century rune stones and two burial mounds, as well as a new exhibition centre.